 The Architectural Review District falls within the Bridge Street District.
 As a result, the Administrative Review Team reviews all applications for Architectural Review District.
-For development in the Historic District, contact Jenny Rauch, AICP, Planning Manager, at 614.410.4690 or at firstname.lastname@example.org.
+For development in the Historic District, please contact Lori Burchett, AICP, Planner II, at 614.410.4656 or firstname.lastname@example.org.

 Administrative Review Team (ART)

 The purpose of the Administrative Review Team is to provide for review and approval authority for certain applications in the Bridge Street District, the West Innovation District, and for Wireless Communication Facilities.
 The Administrative Review Team is comprised of the following (and/or their designees):